wormholer/KAP-manual/en/release/KAP_2_4_notes.en.md

 **Seamless Integration with SQL on Hadoop**

-KAP integrates with existing SQL on Hadoop seamlessly, no data movement and no model redesign required.
-It enables to reuse existing analytics capability.
-KAP brings the transparent speedup power to data access layer.
-KAP empowers the unified query gateway for all BI applications, by taking full advantage of pre-calculation technology, KAP enables BI to analyze massive data on Hadoop directly, fills the gap between BI and Hadoop.
+KAP integrates with existing SQL on Hadoop seamlessly, with no data movement and no model redesign required, and it reuses existing analytics capability.
+KAP brings the transparent speedup power to data access layer, and empowers the unified query gateway for all Business Intelligence(BI) applications.
+By taking full advantage of pre-calculation technology, KAP enables BI to analyze massive data on Hadoop directly, and fills the gap between BI and Hadoop.

 #### Enriched Semantic Layer

 **Computed Column**

 The semantic layer is enriched by introducing computed column technology.
 KAP allows user to define computed column on the original source table to extract/transform/redefine original column into new virtual column.
 The computed column works like other original column which will be pre-calculated during cubing phase.
 The computed column enables analyst to do data clean/transform without IT team, all by themselves.
 It also improves the query performance by pre-calculated the filter condition.
-Hive UDF is supported on computed column, this allow user to reuse existing code and libraries.
+Hive User Defined Function(UDF) is supported on computed column, this allow user to reuse existing code and libraries.

 ![Computed Column](images/24_computedcolumn.png)